-7.5.1.
+9.5.1.
 Karaf Shell

-The events:show-event-config command can be used to render the event definition for one or more event UEIs (matching a substring) to XML.
+The opennms:show-event-config command can be used to render the event definition for one or more event UEIs (matching a substring) to XML.
 This command is useful for displaying event definitions which may not be easily accessible on disk, or verifying that particular events were actually loaded.

 '''

 $ ssh -p 8101 admin@localhost

 ...

-admin@opennms()> events:show-event-config -u uei.opennms.org/alarms
+admin@opennms()> opennms:show-event-config -u uei.opennms.org/alarms

 '''

-Chapter 8.
+Chapter 10.
 Alarms